Rory-Folster/WeekEleven/README.md

 'tail' node.
 Every node points to the next node.

 Ofcourse Linked Lists come with their advantages and disadvantages, some of these being:
+ADVANTAGES,
+They are a dynamic data structure, which means you don't need to give an intial size of a linked list.
+Insertion and deletion of nodes is a lot easier, as you just have to update the address present in the next pointer.
+The is no memory wasted as comapired to an array, as memory is allocated only when required.

+DISADVANTAGES,
+More memory is required to store elements in linked list compaired to an array, as each node requires a pointer, it uses more memory.
+The time required to access a node is longer, because you cant randomly access any element as you can in arrays by using an index.